Dog Potty Training Guide

 - Canine Cognitive Dysfunction (dementia)

 As Steven Lindsay states in the Handbook of Applied Dog Behavior And Training, “The ontogeny of a dog’s social behavior unfolds according to a genetically programmed timetable (Scott and Fuller, 1965; Fox, 1971).
 These early developmental processes exercise an enduring influence over the behavior adjustment of dogs.
-During a brief period from 3 to 16 weeks of age, an average puppy will probably learn more than during the remaining course of its lifetime, forming a lasting emotional and cognitive schemata of the social and physical environment.
-Furthermore, these early experiences format the general outline and organization of how and what the dog is prepared to experience and learn in the future”
+During a brief period from 3 to 13 weeks of age, an average puppy will probably learn more than during the remaining course of its lifetime, forming a lasting emotional and cognitive schemata of the social and physical environment.
+Furthermore, these early experiences format the general outline and organization of how and what the dog is prepared to experience and learn in the future.”

 Now, back to the mnemonic LOSS.
-First up is Location.
-Dogs like to go the bathroom in the same location to pee and poop over and over again.
+First is the Location.
+Dogs like to go to the bathroom in the same location to pee and poop over and over again.
 Yes, unaltered, unspayed and unneutered dogs like to mark their territory, however for the purpose of this article; we will focus on urinating and defecating, not marking (which are different in quantity, function, meaning…etc.)

-If your dog is peeing on your rug, furniture, bed, couch, in your living room, bedroom or any other place, these places must be immediately off limits to your pet.
+If your dog is peeing on your rug, furniture, bed, couch, in your living room, bedroom or any other place, these places must be immediately off-limits to your pet.
 Do not allow your dog access to any areas where they have house soiled or previously marked.

 Because we know that dogs prefer to go in the same physical, tactile and geographical location to relieve themselves, we can use this information to our advantage.
 If we set a puppy up to go potty where we would prefer and not where they would prefer, their tendency to go potty in the correct location that we taught them will remain just as strong as if they decided to poop or pee where they taught themselves.